Applying for MIA and Vamil online is now even easier using the ‘digitaal loket’.

-To apply for MIA and Vamil, an accountant’s declaration is not needed.
+To apply for MIA and Vamil, an accountant’s report is not needed.

-In general you have to submit a report to MIA\Vamil within three months of entering into an obligation to buy the company resource.
-"Entering into an obligation" is for instance signing a purchase order.
+In general you have to submit a report to MIA/Vamil within 3 months of entering into an obligation to buy the company resource.
+"Entering into an obligation" is, for instance, signing a purchase order.

 Production costs are subject to slightly different terms.
-Production costs are costs for using your own staff, materials from your own warehouse and activities performed by third parties under your own direction.
-These costs should be reported within three months after the end of each calendar quarter in which the production costs were made.
+Production costs are expenditures for using your own staff, materials from your own warehouse and activities performed by third parties under your own direction.
+These expenses should be reported within 3 months of the end of each calendar quarter in which they were made.
 This does not apply if the company resource is adopted in the course of the calendar quarter.
-The production costs over the quarter in which the company resource is used then have to be reported within three months of that date.
+The production costs over the quarter in which the company resource is used then have to be reported within 3 months of the beginning of that use.

 For further information about the reporting terms, we refer you to the Tax and Customs Administration (Dutch).